-As we made our way to our dinner on a warm and sultry evening for this month’s edition of the magazine, we could hear brass band music coming from the square opposite.
-It was an event for ‘Los Moros y Cristianos’.
+As we made our way to our dinner on a warm and sultry evening, we could hear brass band music coming from the square opposite.
 It was a lovely sight but we couldn’t stay long to watch as our table at ‘La Llar del Chef’ awaited us near the Torres de Quart.

 It has an interesting layout, this restaurant; its front door is on the corner of intersecting streets and has a solitary table for two outside.
 Inside there are three floors, a lower floor with just two tables and what is obviously the kitchen, and a staircase leading up to the main dining area.
 We were greeted and shown to our table.
 The restaurant is all white painted brick walls and tables all laid with white linen and odd glasses on each – no one glass was the same.